NVIDIA/OpenSeq2Seq/docs/sources/source/speech-synthesis.rst

 First, you need to download and extract the dataset into a directory of your choice.
-The extracted file should consist of a metadata.csv file and a directory of wav files. metadata.csv lists all the wavs filename and their corresponding transcripts delimited by the '|' character.
+The extracted file should consist of a metadata.csv file and a directory of wav files. metadata.csv lists all the wav filename and their corresponding transcripts delimited by the '|' character.